-Classroom-based program and online program
+In-person and online program

 Online program only

-- Priority deadline – August 1
+- Spring Priority Deadline: August 1*

-- Spring financial aid deadline – October 1
+- Spring Final Deadline: October 1

 We periodically offer online and in-person information sessions about GW's Paralegal Studies programs.
 Contact the program representative to learn more about upcoming events.